Carson PassHighway 88 / Carson Pass information

 Currently at the Pass

-For more information, please visit our Facebook page by clicking here.
+For information and wilderness camping permits, please contact the Amador Ranger Station (information on our Contacts Page) or visit our Facebook page by clicking here.

 HWY 88/Carson Pass